 • Credit unions – Many credit unions have begun offering tailored loan packages with features designed specifically for high-risk borrowers.
 These products often come with lower interest rates than a typical commercial lender offers.

-• Banks – Although some major banks may not be willing to take on the additional risk associated with lending money to a borrower deemed “high risk” by conventional standards, certain regional or local banks might still be open to doing so depending on the individual circumstances and qualifications presented by the applicant.
+• Banks – Although some major banks may not be willing to take on the additional risk associated with lending money to a borrower deemed “high risk” by conventional standards, certain regional or local banks might still be open to doing so depending on the individual circumstances and qualifications presented by the loan requester.

 What Are The Interest Rates For High-Risk Loans?